Financial Planning

 Pro forma cash flow statement with forecast

-Cash flow statement with forecast in Mosaic
+Cash flow statement with a forecast in Mosaic

 It’s Time for a More Modern, Forward-Looking Cash Flow Planning Process